greyhatharold/Hephaestus/README.md

 ## What Makes It Special

-Hephaestus is like having a team of specialized experts at your fingertips.
+Hephaestus is like having a team of specialized AI agents at your fingertips.
 Whether you're:
-- Brainstorming a new business venture
-- Designing a software architecture
+- Building software solutions (Code Agent)
+- Developing business strategies (Business Agent)
-- Planning a scientific experiment
+- Conducting scientific research (Science Agent)
-- Exploring new technologies
+- Exploring new technologies (Technology Agent)

-The system automatically detects your domain and connects you with either a specialized agent or a collaborative team of AI experts to help develop your idea.
+The system features:
+- Domain-specific agents with specialized knowledge and capabilities
+- Multi-agent collaboration for cross-domain insights
+- Real-time diagram generation and visualization
+- Persistent chat history and data management
+- Customizable themes per domain

+Key Components:
+- Specialized Agents: Each agent (Business, Code, Science, Technology) has domain-specific analysis, implementation, and visualization capabilities
+- Base Agent Framework: Shared foundation for all agents with common interfaces
+- Layer System: Multi-layer UI architecture for progressive idea development
+- Data Management: SQLite-based persistent storage for chat history and diagrams
+- Visualization: Automated generation of implementation diagrams and concept visualizations

 ## Core Components